cfuller19/cfuller19-sentiment-analysis/README.md

 # Sentiment Analysis of Amazon, ImDB, and Yelp Reviews

-<b> In this project, I used 3000 reviews from Amazon, ImDB, and Yelp and built a neural network model using natural language processing techniques to predict a customer's opinion as either positive or negative.</b></br>
+<b> In this project, I used 3000 reviews from Amazon, ImDB, and Yelp to build a neural network model using natural language processing techniques.
+This model could predict a customer's opinion as either positive or negative.</b></br>

 <b> Data Preparation Process</b><br>
 1. Each dataset was concatenated together into one pandas dataframe.